-The Center for Cancer and Blood Disorders (CCBD) at Children’s Medical Center Dallas is the clinical site for Pediatric Hematology-Oncology care at UT Southwestern.
+The Pauline Allen Gill Center for Cancer and Blood Disorders, formerly known as the Center for Cancer and Blood Disorders (CCBD), at Children’s Medical Center Dallas is the clinical site for Pediatric Hematology/Oncology care at UT Southwestern.
 The largest program of its kind in North Texas and across most of the middle United States, the CCBD is internationally known as a center of excellence in patient care, education, clinical and laboratory research, and patient advocacy.

 Clinical Programs include:

 - Stem Cell Transplantation